CybotAS/CookiebotWP/readme.txt

 ### 4.2.10 ###
 Release date: May 25th 2023

-Cookiebot CMP version 4.2.10 is out!
+Cookiebot by Usercentrics version 4.2.10 is out!
 Now our plugin supports the Virginia Consumer Data Protection Act (VCDPA) and you can add more banners settings on Multiple configurations tab.
 Here is the complete list of this update:

 ####What's new####
 * New option to add more banners on Multiple configurations